01722 422 300

 How to claim for industrial deafness compensation

-It is the responsibility of your employer to make sure that the noise at work place does not cause any damage to the hearing of their workers.
-If you suffer from industrial deafness, you are entitled to claim compensation from your employer.
+It is the responsibility of your employer to make sure that the noise at the work place does not cause any damage to the hearing of their workers.
+If you suffer from industrial deafness, you could be entitled to claim compensation from your employer.

 What should you do to claim industrial deafness compensation?

-All you need to do is to fill out the question box at the top of this page.
-Remember to include all relevant details so that our claims experts can get a greater understanding of your case.
-The information you submit is confidential and you will receive a personal response with in a hour for free and without obligation.
+All you need to do at this stage is simply to fill out the question box at the top of this page.
+Remember to include all relevant details so that our expert compensation claims solicitors can get a greater understanding of your case.
+Don’t worry – any information from you is confidential and you will get a personal response within a hour for free, no obligation legal advice.

-You can also ask for the amount you spent in getting yourself treated or any other costs and losses (including financial such as wages and pain & suffering) caused by your condition.
+• You can also ask for the amount you spent in getting yourself treated or any other costs and losses (including financial such as wages and pain & suffering) caused by your deafness.

-You can also get compensated for the entire medical expenses and also get the prescription costs etc.
+• You can also get compensated for all your medical expenses and prescription costs etc.

-Any compensation award is not going to bring your hearing back but it would make life a little comfortable for you and your family.
+Any compensation you win for industrial deafness is sadly not going to bring your hearing back – but it will make life a little comfortable for you and your family.

 • No Obligation